Skip to main content

 • Inactive: The datasource has been manually deactivated

-You can manually trigger activation by:
+You can manually change datasource state by:

 • Navigating to a datasource